ompl/ompl/doc/markdown/benchmark.md

 # The benchmark database schema {#benchmark_database}

 The ompl_benchmark_statistics.py script can produce a series of plots from a database of benchmark results, but in many cases you may want to produce your own custom plots.
 For this it useful to understand the schema used for the database.
 There are five tables in a benchmark database:

-- \b experiments.
+- **experiments**.
 This table contains the following information:
-  - *id:* an ID used in the \c runs table to denote that a run was part of a given experiment.
+  - *id:* an ID used in the `runs` table to denote that a run was part of a given experiment.
   - *name:* name of the experiment.
   - *totaltime:* total duration of the experiment in seconds.
   - *timelimit:* time limit for each individual run in seconds.